 - Be able to apply that knowledge to analyse and design biochemical engineering processes and processing facilities such as pharmaceutical manufacturing sites and food processing facilities;

-- 3. have developed problem solving and trouble shooting skills that may be applied in professional practice;
+- Have developed problem solving and trouble shooting skills that may be applied in professional practice;

 - Have gained knowledge and practice in biochemical engineering management including economics, intellectual property, ethics and the law as it applies to the biochemical engineering profession;